TUB-Control/PaPI/papi/manual/2_introduction.rst

 ~~~~~~~~~~~~~~~~~

 When creating a plugin the function ``cb_initialize_plugin`` will be
 called.
-These functions can be used to do all basic initialization
+This function can be used to do all basic initialization
 needed for the plugin to run, e.g. open widgets or open network
 connections.
 It is mandatory that this function returns true at the end
 otherwise the plugin will not be started!
 One important part of the init